 No Balance Requirements

 While having a monthly maintenance fee is a little annoying, Wells Fargo offers multiple ways to avoid this fee, making it easier to avoid being charged.

-The Wells Fargo app is highly rated on both Google Play and the Apple Store.
-It incorporates a number of great features, which means that you can manage your money on the go.
+One of the main perks of Wells Fargo is its mobile app.
+This is highly rated on both Google Play and the Apple Store.
+It incorporates many great features, meaning you can manage your money on the go.

 One of the most attractive features of the Everyday Checking account is that you can link it with other Wells Fargo products and Wells Fargo has a comprehensive product line to choose from.

 Unlike some checking accounts, you don’t have to maintain a minimum balance with this account, but having at least $500 in the account will help you avoid maintenance fees.

 Unlike some comparable checking accounts, the Everyday Checking account is not interest bearing.
 So, even if you carry a large balance in the account, you’ll not receive any interest on your funds.

 In addition to the Wells Fargo monthly fee, there are other fees to consider with the Everyday Checking account.

 You’ll need to check the terms and conditions fully to ensure that you won’t be hit with multiple charges for your typical banking activities.

 Is This Checking Account a Good Fit for Your Needs?